tuzig/www.tuzig.com/content/posts/boyscouts.md

 If you see a piece of code that is not up to par, you should take the time to clean it up.
 If a comment is confusing, it should removed or improved.
-If a tool or process should be improved, do it and if it leads to a rabbit hole, open a ticket.
+If a tool or process should be improved, do it or if it leads to a rabbit hole, open a ticket.

 Adopting the rule is not easy.
 It requires a change in the culture;
-instead of moving fast and breaking things, the team should move fast and fix things.
+instead of moving fast and breaking things, you should move fast and fix things.
 As a first step, leadership should acknowledge that the debt is there and that cleaning takes time.
-Then code reviewers can keep the boyscout rule in mind, taking the time to suggest ways to clean the code.
+Then code reviewers will keep the boyscout rule in mind, taking the time to suggest ways to clean the code.

 Encouraging the rule will instill a sense of ownership and responsibility in the team.
 This will change their PoV and technical debt will start hurting their eyes.
-Cleaning will become a habit and technical debt interest will be at a minimum.
+Cleaning will become a habit and the interest will be kept at a minimum.